Labor Relations

 Shipping/Receiving/Stockroom Coordinator

 Coordinates the delivery and receiving of materials to and from vendors.
 Moves equipment and supplies.
 Coordinates the deliveries of finished printed material to the client.
-Insures all shipping documents and functions are completed accurately and, in conjunction with production control department, develop inbound and outbound freight and delivery schedules.
-In cooperation with other responsible parties makes appropriate entries documenting shipping, receiving, and buyout activities in the departmental manufacturing tracking system.
+Ensures all shipping documents and functions are completed accurately and, in conjunction with production control department, develops inbound and outbound freight and delivery schedules.
+In cooperation with other responsible parties, makes appropriate entries documenting shipping, receiving, and buyout activities in the departmental manufacturing tracking system.
 Coordinates with production control to ensure that all priority jobs have been delivered.
 Performs final quality control inspection prior to delivery.
 Verifies packing slip counts with material labels.
 Maintains a consistent stock storage system, and an accurate physical inventory of stock on hand.
 Leads truck drivers and General Workers when they assist in the Shipping and Stockroom areas.
 Maintains good housekeeping in the Shipping and Stockroom areas.

 Electronic Prepress I

 Performs advanced duties in the electronic preparation and output of files for offset printing, including but not limited to extracting images from client files and reformat for printing, adjust photos for dot gain and make other corrections for advanced image processing, such as color manipulation and correction.
 Must have complete understanding of the printing process and the role of Prepress in that process, including thorough knowledge of flat lay work and conventional stripping techniques.
 Must have advanced knowledge of all relevant prepress software applications and systems used in the production process, including outputting files for plates and film where required.
 Responsible for performing appropriate trapping and imposition of the most complex files as required by the nature of the work.
 Functions include scanning, ripping, trapping, imposition, proofing image-setting, and digital plating.
-Performs advanced-level trouble-shooting of files and suggest and implement solutions, including but not limited to the non-exclusive pre flight of electronic files, and making corrections appropriate for use in offset production.
-Performs front line customer service for online Storefronts, builds variable data campaign packages, and keeps products up-to-date, as assigned.
+Performs advanced-level troubleshooting of files and suggest and implement solutions, including but not limited to the non-exclusive preflight of electronic files, and making corrections appropriate for use in offset production.
+Performs front line customer service for online Storefronts, builds variable data campaign packages, and keeps products up to date, as assigned.
 May on occasion perform the functions of lithographer.
 May on occasion perform the functions of lower classifications.

 Electronic Prepress II

 Knowledge and understanding of the printing process and the role of prepress.
 Thorough knowledge of all relevant prepress software.
 Ability to prepare electronic files for offset printing, including modification of files to include trapping, bleeds, and imposition according to organizational standards.
 Knowledge of and ability to produce and modify scans of original work.
-Responsible for operation, calibration and maintenance of image setter/processor.
+Responsible for operation, calibration, and maintenance of image setter/processor.
 Not responsible for drum scanning or “high end” color manipulation.

 Truck Driver/Stockroom Assistant